Larry Hankin

-Early life and career
+Early life

-Hankin grew up in a Jewish family in Far Rockaway, Queens.
-He graduated from Far Rockaway High School and Syracuse University, where he befriended Carl Gottlieb.
-He was homeless at one point.
+Hankin was born in New York City on December 7, 1937, and grew up in a Jewish family in the Far Rockaway neighborhood of Queens.
+He graduated from Far Rockaway High School and Syracuse University, where he befriended screenwriter Carl Gottlieb.

+Career

-Notable film and television roles
+Film and television roles

-Hankin was an early member of the Second City, training with improvisational theater legends Viola Spolin and Paul Sills, and in 1963 moved to San Francisco to co-found another influential improv troupe, The Committee.
+Hankin was an early member of the Second City, training with improvisational theater teachers Viola Spolin and Paul Sills, and in 1963 moved to San Francisco to co-found the improv troupe, The Committee.
 His first notable supporting role was as Pt.
 Romero in Viva Max! in 1969.